 “If you go looking for a friend, you’re going to find them scarce.
 If you go out to be a friend, you’ll find them everywhere.”
 Zig Ziglar

 Friendship 101.
 What does that make you think of?
 If you are a Mommy to littles, I hope you are looking for tips you can teach your kids about friendship.
-If you are a Mom to older kids, perhaps you, too, will benefit by reviewing these tips with your teen students before they head to college where they are sure to make a lot of new friends.
+If you are a Mom to older kids, perhaps you, too, will benefit by reviewing these tips with your teen students as they head back to college where they are sure to make a lot of new friends.

-For me, I thought of this recently, because at my age, my life has been enhanced by many, many rich friendships.
-I am grateful for each one of them.
 Surprisingly, I met a brand new, like-minded friend the other day, and it was so cool how quickly our hearts connected, despite a few years between our ages.
 Within minutes, over coffee, we were sharing stories, concerns, issues, and feelings.
 While we talked about the importance of being picky and careful when sharing our heart with another, by the end of our time, we both agreed that we had been encouraged by a trustworthy friend that day.

-One actually never knows when that “just right” friend might come along.
-For our dear friend, Kayla, who lost her husband this past July, 2017 at the young age of 29, leaving behind two little boys, met up with another Mommy, Lisa, also one whose husband left far too soon, and now they are fast friends!
+Our dear friend, Kayla lost her husband in July, 2017 at the young age of 29.
+Very soon afterwards, Kayla and her two little boys met up with another Mommy, Lisa and young daughter.
+Lisa, also one whose husband left far too soon, and now they are fast friends!
 Love how God orchestrated their friendship, as well as my newest one in a Marietta Coffee Shop, Cool Beans.

 Sadly, with the increased prevalence of bullies, we need more people to stand up against it.
 Let us train up our children and grandchildren to not only be kind, but also to be a good friend.
 If more humans were simply good friends, imagine how much better our world would be.

 A day without a friend is like a pot without a single drop of honey left inside.
-Winnie the Pooh

 Bert and Ernie.
 Laverne and Shirley.
 Thelma and Louise.
 These duos knew what it took to create a lasting bond.
 Following are 3 tips to help you and the ones you love to build your own enduring relationships: